Incoming Student Information

 Waive Enrollment in the UC Student Health Insurance Plan (SHIP) (optional)

-All UC Davis students are required to have health insurance.
-You are automatically enrolled and charged for UC SHIP unless you waive out of it.
+- All UC Davis students are required to have health insurance.
+You are automatically enrolled and charged for UC SHIP unless you waive it.
 You can read more about the UC SHIP dates and costs at https://shcs.ucdavis.edu/insurance.
 If you intend to waive UC SHIP and its associated costs, submit a waiver request by August 1.
-Please note that if you intend to waive UC SHIP, you will need to have your Computing Account set up to log into the online waiver application.
+Please note that if you want to waive UC SHIP, you must have your Computing Account set up to log into the online waiver application.
 More information about the waiver process is available at https://shcs.ucdavis.edu/uc-ship-waiver-information.

 Request Academic Accommodations (optional)

-DVM students are responsible for contacting the Student Disability Center (SDC) prior to each semester in order to have accommodations in place for the academic term.
+- DVM students are responsible for contacting the Student Disability Center (SDC) before each semester to have accommodations for the academic term.
 As it can take approximately two weeks to put accommodations into place, incoming students are encouraged to contact the SDC in July.
-To speak to a staff member at the Student Disability Center about services and the accommodation process, call (530) 752-3184 or email email@example.com.
+To speak to a staff member at the Student Disability Center about services and the accommodation process, call (530) 752-3184 or email firstname.lastname@example.org.

 For more information, visit the SDC website at https://sdc.ucdavis.edu/students.
 Please note that the website encourages students who receive accommodations to share that information with their instructors.
-At the SVM, Dr. Watson, Associate Dean for Professional Education will implement your accommodations.
-To clarify, it is the SDC that confirms your eligibility and makes accommodation recommendations; it is the Associate Dean who implements those accommodations within the DVM curriculum.
+At the SVM, Dr. Watson, Associate Dean for Professional Education, implements your accommodations.
+To clarify, the SDC confirms your eligibility and makes accommodation recommendations; the Associate Dean implements those accommodations within the DVM curriculum.